Are we heading towards green machining and sustainable manufacturing? Machine tool innovation boosts manufacturing process sustainability.

 The rapid development of information technology and its seamless integration within manufacturing processes is the main driving force behind today’s Fourth Industrial Revolution.
 With machine tools playing a unique and leading role in manufacturing, digital innovation in machine tool technology is already playing a pivotal role in efforts to heighten manufacturing sustainability.

-Ralf Reines is an engineering consultant at VDW, (the German Machine Tool Manufacturers’ Association), which organises the EMO trade show every two years.
+Ralf Reines is an engineering consultant at VDW, (the German Machine Tool Manufacturers’ Association), which organizes the EMO trade show every two years.
 For him,

-The collection and analysis of big data provided by machine tools allows the entire lifecycle of the tool to be optimised, enabling real-time monitoring (and adjustment) of the production process, as well as predictive maintenance, which can increase the service life of the tool itself.
-It also allows the design of the tool to be refined on an evolutionary basis, thereby minimising resource use and environmental impact over time.
+The collection and analysis of big data provided by machine tools allow the entire lifecycle of the tool to be optimized, enabling real-time monitoring (and adjustment) of the production process, as well as predictive maintenance, which can increase the service life of the tool itself.
+It also allows the design of the tool to be refined on an evolutionary basis, thereby minimizing resource use and environmental impact over time.

 Energy harvesting from the accelerations of the rotating machine tools is mostly influenced by the speed of the tool and the number of cutting edges, while energy harvesting from non-rotating tools relies on vibration.
 Other harvesting techniques source energy from ambient temperature and air currents.

-Leading German machine tool company BENZ is this week demonstrating the benefits of both energy harvesting and smart, sensor-empowered operation when it presents its new Hybrix rotating tool magazine and IIoT-ready LinA broaching system at EMO Hannover 2019.
+At EMO Hannover 2019, leading German machine tool company BENZ demonstrated the benefits of both energy harvesting and smart, sensor-empowered operation with its Hybrix rotating tool magazine and IIoT-ready LinA broaching system.

 From aerospace and automotive to shipbuilding and nuclear power, a diverse range of industrial sectors now require hugely complex, right first time components.
 With no scope for production errors, automated, highly accurate measurement systems and rapid feedback loops are increasingly integrated into the manufacturing process, explains Ralf Reines.

-The measuring machines of Germany company Wenzel Group, which is also on display at EMO, use the latest optical solutions and 5-axis measuring heads, providing near instant feedback to processing machines via closed control loops.
-The measurement technology manufacturer offers additional solutions which are designed to detect and correct any problems on machines at a very early stage, extending service life and enhancing sustainability.
+The measuring machines of Germany company Wenzel Group use the latest optical solutions and 5-axis measuring heads, providing near-instant feedback to processing machines via closed control loops.
+The measurement technology manufacturer offers additional solutions that are designed to detect and correct any problems on machines at a very early stage, extending service life and enhancing sustainability.

 Cutting edge software can also lessen the environmental footprint of machine tool operations, Reines adds.

-German machine tool manufacturer Klingelnberg presents several innovative software solutions at the Hannover fair.
+German machine tool manufacturer Klingelnberg also manufactures several innovative software solutions.
 The company’s GearEngine platform serves as a central collection point for machine tool production data and deploys software-based data services for tool operators.
 Its new SmartTooling system identifies tools and fixtures for bevel gear milling machines using Data Matrix codes and manages them centrally in a database.
 By boosting tool efficiency, both systems help to deliver sustainable machining.